ishreyanshkumar/Radio-Cortex/README.md

 # Radio-Cortex: O-RAN RL Congestion Control

-Radio-Cortex is a closed-loop control system that uses Reinforcement Learning (RL) to optimize network parameters (Tx Power) in an O-RAN compliant ns-3 simulation.
+Radio-Cortex is a closed-loop control system that uses Reinforcement Learning (RL) to optimize network parameters (Tx Power, Schedulers) in an O-RAN compliant ns-3 simulation.
 It demonstrates a real-time feedback loop where an RL agent (PPO) receives KPM (Key Performance Metrics) from ns-3 via Kafka and sends back RC (RAN Control) actions.

 ## 🚀 Quick Start